-(a) sulfonamides; (b) tetracycline; (c) β-lactams; (d) macrolides; (e) quinolones.
+sulfonamides: SMX, SDZ, SCP, SMM, SMP; tetracyclines: OTC, CTC; β-lactams: AMC, PenG; macrolides: AZM, CLA, SPM; quinolones: ENR, FLX

 Occurrence and distribution of ARGs

 The studied ARGs and intI1 were all detected in Qingcaosha Reservoir.
-Summary of detection frequencies of 12 ARGs and intⅠ1 in water samples was shown in Table S3.
+A summary of detection frequencies of 12 ARGs and intⅠ1 in water samples was shown in Table S3.
 The genes sul1, sul2, tetC, TEM-1, mphA, strA, qnrS and intI1 were detected in all water samples collected in different sampling campaigns.
 There was little difference among different sampling activities both for sul1 and sul2.
 The tetW was detected less frequently in November (12.5%) and February (12.5%) than in May (75%).
-The β-lactamase resistance genes were all detected in February, gene ampC was less detected in November (75%) and May (50%).
+The β-lactamase genes were all detected in February, gene ampC was less detected in November (75%) and May (50%).
 The gene OXA-1 was more frequently detected in February and May (100%) than November (75%).
 The gene ermB was detected in all of the samples in February and May, while 62.5% detected in November.
 In this study, the aacC4 was less detected.

-Figure 3 summarized the abundance of the different subtypes of target genes at all sampling sites in different months of Qingcaosha Reservoir.
+Fig. 3 summarized the abundance of the different subtypes of target genes at all sampling sites in different months of Qingcaosha Reservoir.
 Generally, the abundance of detected ARGs ranged from 1.21×103 to 2.87×108 copies/L water in November, from 1.12×103 to 3.97×108 copies/L water in February and from 2.03×103 to 1.01×109 copies/L water in May, respectively.